alphagov/govuk-developer-docs/source/manual/alerts/pingdom-homepage-check.html.md

 GOV.UK and all the static mirrors are inaccessible, which would qualify as a major incident.

-If you can confirm that GOV.UK is globally inaccessible, then this is probably cause to first alert other people who may be able to help, then start troubleshooting to see if you can narrow down the failure.
+If you can confirm that GOV.UK is globally inaccessible, this is cause to first alert other people who may be able to help, then start troubleshooting to see if you can narrow down the failure.